Sirius-AI-dev/pg-utilities/README.md

 #### `JSON_TO_PLAIN_ARRAY` action

 Converts any JSON (object or array) with nested arrays into a plain array of objects, each with `prefix`, `path`, `child`, `order`, and `value` keys.
+Useful to convert jsonb object into table for further processing

 **`ljinitialobject`**: JSON object or array of objects to unnest.
 **`ljprocessdata`**: (Internal usage)